Why stay-at-home parents need life insurance

 This couldn’t be further from the truth.

-Have you ever stopped to think just how much would it cost to replace a stay-at-home mom or dad?
-According to Salary.com’s calculations, the national average income for all the work a stay-at-home mom or dad accomplishes equates to about $113,000 if your family had to outsource it all (and pay the much-deserved overtime that goes with it.)
+Have you ever stopped to think just how much would it cost to pay for the services a stay-at-home mom or dad provides?
+The national average income for all the work a stay-at-home parent accomplishes would equate to nearly $185,000 if your family had to outsource it all (and pay the much-deserved overtime that goes with it), according to Salary.com’s calculations.

 The cost of child care in America is staggering.
-While a stay-at-home parent does more than just care for children, it’s the expense that’s easiest to understand.
+While a stay-at-home parent does more than just care for children, it’s the expense that’s easiest to understand its financial impact.

-That’s a lot of numbers and percentages to take into account (and we’ve only touched on childcare).
+That’s a lot of numbers and percentages to take into account when figuring out the financial contribution of a stay-at-home mom or a stay-at-home dad (and we’ve only touched on child care).
 Thankfully, sites like Salary.com have created a calculator where you can input the number of hours spent on housework, child care, home maintenance, cooking, driving, and a host of other tasks to find a comparable annual wage for the hours you work at home.
 It even takes overtime pay into consideration.

 The purpose of life insurance is to protect the people you love most financially.
-If a stay-at-home parent’s workload is valued at more than $100,000 a year, that’s a significant financial hit for any family to take.
+If a stay-at-home parent passes away, that’s a significant financial hit for any family to take.

 So, here’s what you can expect.

-Buying life insurance is easier now than ever before because of transparent, no-nonsense online life insurance processes like ours.
+Buying life insurance for your spouse or partner is easier now than ever before because of transparent, no-nonsense online life insurance processes like those at Haven Life.

 The idea of leaving behind your family is unfathomable.
 We know.
 However, preparing for the unexpected doesn’t make it happen any sooner.